.

 1. Text Link

-Medical denials in healthcare rose during the onset of the pandemic, and according to industry publication Medical Laboratory Observer (MLO), medical labs were hit particularly hard, with average denial rates of 15 percent for in-network claims and 30 percent for out-of-network.
+Medical denials in healthcare rose during the onset of the pandemic, and according to the industry publication Medical Laboratory Observer (MLO), medical labs were hit particularly hard, with average denial rates of 15 percent for in-network claims and 30 percent for out-of-network.

 In addition to reduced reimbursement rates, ever-changing payer rules, and a growing population of uninsured and underinsured patients, today’s laboratories face unprecedented staffing shortfalls, making it difficult for some labs to prosper.